henyxia/henyxia.github.com/content/scholar/GIS4-2019/04-cisco.md

 # Some basics

-Show running configuration of an interfaces
+Show running configuration of an interface:

 ```
 router#show running-config interface TenGigabitEthernet1/19